 'I think buyers like to see up-to-date furnishings that don't look too cold.
 There was a trend a while back for everything to be white, but it also has to make people feel like their lifestyle could fit in with this on a daily basis, so it's important not to give any space an impersonal, hotel look. '

 'People do like to see a pop of color in pillows or in an occasional chair,' continues Anne Carr.
-'We also like to add an element of surprise through art with color.
+'When home staging, we also like to add an element of surprise through art with color.
 The psychology of color says that the majority of people gravitate towards things that are blue.
 In more modern homes, we will use a neutral palette with more black than we would in a farmhouse style of architecture.

 'In Southern California the look doesn't really change that much in different seasons, however we do tend to use more subdued colors in fall and winter.
 We may add a chunky throw and more organic materials to add texture to the design.
 Summertime is always a happy time, so we try to throw in some bright colors in our design, especially in the outdoors.

-6. Make a good first impression by staging your front garden
+11. Make a good first impression by staging your front yard

 'This timeless expression is applicable to selling your home,' says Alex Willcocks, managing director of London-based Burbeck Interiors.
 'A buyer's decision making process doesn’t start once they are in the property, it started 100 meters before that.
 As such any remedial work or improvement that can be made to the entrance of the property will pay dividends.

-'This can be as simple as weeding the path leading to the front door to a new coat of paint on the door itself.
+'This can be as simple as weeding the path leading to the front door to a new coat of paint on the door itself or investing in some lovely front yard flower bed ideas.
 Try and clean any windows you can, especially the one at the front of the property.
 As summer continues new flowers or a hanging basket can give a positive impression, their aroma can also create a good first impression.'

 'We like to use real plants if it's possible for us to maintain them on a weekly basis,' says Anne Carr.
 'Again, it feels less like a hotel to buyers and more like a place they can see themselves living.
 We rarely use faux flowers, unless they are really high quality and difficult to decipher from the real ones.'

 'Just like with the front of the property, assess what needs to be done to make it as presentable as you can.
-Treat it as an extra room and stage it accordingly.
-Start by measuring your outdoor area and deciding what type of furniture will best suit your needs and lifestyle – a bistro two-seater table and chairs is perfect for romantic al fresco dining on a city balcony, whereas a large sofa set is a good choice for a sociable family household.'
+Treat it as an extra room and home stage it accordingly.
+Start by measuring your outdoor area and deciding what type of furniture will best suit your needs and lifestyle – a bistro two-seater table and chairs is perfect for romantic al fresco dining on a city balcony, whereas a large sofa set is a good choice for a sociable family household – all these backyard ideas will help.'

 'I try not to use metallic accents.
 I feel it is a dated look and can cheapen a room,' concludes Anne Carr.